datamade/data-making-guidelines/README.md

 ### Makefile 201 - Some Fancy Things Built Into Make

+The following is not complete documentation of ```make``` functionality - just some stuff we use most often.

 #### Phony Targets

 By default, ```make``` assumes that targets are files.
 However, sometimes it is useful to run commands that do not represent physical files - for example, making all targets or cleaning your directory.
 To define phony targets, you must explicitly tell ```make``` that they are not associated with files, like so: